Psychedelic Integration

 You’ve had an experience.

-And now you're back.
-In your regular life.
-With your regular problems.
-Except something shifted — and you don't quite know what to do with it.
+Now you're back in your regular life, with your regular problems —except something shifted and you don't quite know what to do with it.

-Or maybe you haven't had the experience yet.
-You're curious.
+Or maybe you haven't had the experience yet but you're curious.
 You've read the research.
 You've heard the stories.
 You know something is there — and you want to go in prepared, not just hopeful.

 Either way — you're in the right place.